dharakyu/implicatures-and-explanations/README.md

 # Modeling Subjective Assessments of Guilt in Newspaper Crime Narratives

-This is the GitHub repository for our paper "Modeling Subjective Assessments of Guilt in Newspaper Crime Narratives".
+This is the GitHub repository for our paper ["Modeling Subjective Assessments of Guilt in Newspaper Crime Narratives"](https://arxiv.org/abs/2006.09589).
 We are working on making all of our data and sources publicly available until end of July 2020.
-If you're interested in our SuspectGuilt corpus, feel free to send an email to ekreiss@stanford.edu and we will be happy to share our resources with you.
+If you're interested in our SuspectGuilt corpus, feel free to send an email to ekreiss@stanford.edu or zijwang@stanford.edu and we will be happy to share our resources with you.